kachick/ruby-ulid/CONTRIBUTING.md

 ## Setup

-Needs your ruby, which is a supported version, and and some external tools for development.\
+Needs your ruby, which is a supported version, and some external tools for development.\
 Author is using [Nix](https://nixos.org/), and put the [definition](flake.nix).

 ```console